La Academia: Season 10: The Decade Generation (2012)

 The Decade Generation premiered on 26 August 2012, celebrating the tenth anniversary of La Academia.
 Fernando De Solar and his wife Ingrid Coronado were introduced as the new hosts of La Academia.
-On 16 August, it was confirmed that the four judges will be Marta Sánchez, Julio Preciado, Cruz Martínez and First Generations fourth place, Yahir.
+On August, 16, it was confirmed that the four judges will be Marta Sánchez, Julio Preciado, Cruz Martínez and First Generations fourth place, Yahir.
 Chacho Gaytán, serve as the Principal of this generation.
 In this season, the contestants were no longer isolated as they could use the social media to keep in touch with fans and family.
-On 16 September, the winner of The First Generation, Myriam, joined the judges panel.
-The finale was held on 16 December, in Tuxtla Gutiérrez, Chiapas.
+On September, 16, the winner of The First Generation, Myriam, joined the judges panel.
+The finale was held on December, 16, in Tuxtla Gutiérrez, Chiapas.
 The Polyforum Chiapas, served for the first time as the setting of the final concert.
 The winner received a Recording Contract and MX$1,000,000.

 Alexis, Chucho, Manuel, Rubí, Santana & Selene reached the finale.
 Alexis Montoya was declared the tenth winner of La Academia.

 Reboot Generations

 Season 11 (2018)

 Season 11 premiered on 8 July 2018, as TV Azteca's celebration of its twenty-five year anniversary.
 This generation serves as the return of one of its most successful formats, according to statements by the content director, Alberto Ciurana.
 On 14 May, it was announced that Adal Ramones would return to the small screen as the host of La Academia, after joining TV Azteca almost three years after leaving their competitor, Televisa.
-On 4 July 2018, the names of the contestants and teachers of the new season of La Academia were revealed through social media accounts of the reality show, which will be led by Héctor Martínez, the principal of the First Generation of the show.
-Later that day, it was announced that the new panel of judges will be formed by Arturo López Gavito, Horacio Villalobos, Edwin Luna and Edith Márquez.
+On 4 July 2018, the names of the contestants and teachers of the new season of La Academia were revealed through social media accounts of the reality show, which would be led by Héctor Martínez, the principal of the First Generation of the show.
+Later that day, it was announced that the new panel of judges would be formed by Arturo López Gavito, Horacio Villalobos, Edwin Luna and Edith Márquez.
 The finale was held on 7 October, in which the winner received a recording contract and MX$1,000,000.

 Katheryn, Dalia, Alexis, Paola & Silvia reached the finale.
 Paola Chuc was declared the eleventh winner of La Academia.